08 Oct Running on Time: 5 Tips for Creating a Culture Where Time is Respected

 If you over-schedule yourself, you won’t even have time to go to the bathroom.
 You’ve got to put those breaks in your schedule because nobody’s day runs perfectly, especially in pediatrics.

 Running on time shows respect for everyone.
 Providers and all team members deserve to be respected, and so do patients and their families.
-We might think, as physicians, others should wait for us, and that’s been the traditional model.
-But parents are often juggling multiple children, drop-offs, and now remote learning.
+We might think, as physicians, that others should wait for us, and that’s been the traditional model.
+But parents are often juggling multiple children, drop-offs, and running their kids to endless after-school activities.

 Operating on schedule matters during telehealth visits, too.
 Just because families are home doesn’t mean they’ve got an abundance of free time.
-Many parents are scheduling appointments between their children’s distance learning meetings, and they have limited devices and internet access.
-Everybody is doing more with less and using uncomfortable tools.
+This is especially true when parents are working from home with sick kids who need attention.

 If you can create a culture where you run on time, it’s valuable in many ways.
 An efficient practice accomplishes high-quality patient care and awesome patient service.
 When that happens, you will be the talk of the town, and everybody will want to come to you.
 Running on time is probably the best advertisement you can give the community because they want their time respected.